Deutsche Bank Logo

 What was the first-ever logo of Deutsche Bank?

 The first logo featured the German coat of arms from the Deutsches Reich, the state from 1871 to 1918.
-It came in two versions: black and white and solid black.
+It came in two versions: black-and-white and solid black.

 The logo showed an imperial eagle with spread wings and a head turned to the left.
 Each eagle had a small shield with symbolic signs on its chest.
 This design highlighted the bank’s connection to the German state and its heritage at that time.
 It strongly symbolized the brand’s early uniqueness and role in the German financial system.